awsdocs/amazon-lumberyard-user-guide/doc_source/network-synchronizing-game-state-using-components.md

 ## Entity IDs<a name="network-synchronizing-entity-ids"></a>

 In Lumberyard, every entity has a unique ID so that it can be referenced in the game\.
 Entity IDs are 64\-bit strings generated using an algorithm that ensures uniqueness across computing devices\.
-To reduce binding complexity, the net binding system spawns entities to be bound to proxy replicas using the same ID as the master\.
+To reduce binding complexity, the net binding system spawns entities to be bound to proxy replicas using the same ID as the primary\.

 The following diagram shows how the net binding system binds an entity to the network and spawns an entity\.
 It does this with the same ID that it binds to a proxy replica\.